 Third, cold calling doesn’t often lead to a successful sales process.

 “How can you possibly tell my salespeople that?”

 I don’t have to tell your salespeople that.
 The numbers will tell your salespeople that.
 Make 100 cold calls and see how many of them go on to become clients?
 Great clients.
 All of them?
 No. Most of them?
 Probably not.
 Some?
 If you’re lucky!

-But even when you do the targeting and cold calling right — even when you do it as well as it can be done, you’re still likely to have a lot more failure than success.
+Even when you do targeting and cold calling right — even when you do it as well as it can be done, you’re still likely to have a lot more failure than success.

 And the primary reason for that is positioning.
 When you cold call someone, how does it position you with that person?
 Above them or below them?
 As a professional or as a nuisance?
 What does cold calling tell that person about you?

 You may think, it tells them: